stevenzheng33/table_OCR/README.md

 ## StartOCR

 Navigate to the package directory and run the command
 ```
 python run.py input_path output_path
 ```

 `input_path` and `output_path` both need to be absolute path for directories.
 The script will convert each file to xls format with the same file name.

-** Requirements for the data collection script
+## Requirements
 - python3
 - request
 - os